hello world!

 Construction Process

-Network construction timelines vary based on numerous factors, including number of route miles to be built, number of premises targeted for connection and general deployment matters.
+Network construction timelines vary based on numerous factors, including number of route miles to be built, number of premises targeted for connection and general deployment.
 Waterloo Fiber will provide information and updates to residents as the construction period for their area nears and throughout the process.

 Construction can be disruptive, but the Waterloo Fiber team is working to make the entire process as smooth as possible for all involved.
 You will be notified ahead of time when construction is scheduled to begin.
 Additionally, our teams will do everything possible to be minimally invasive on your property and will clean up after construction and leave your neighborhood and lawn as close as possible to its pre-construction state.
 If at any time you have a question or concern, please call us.